Solo travel is daring, liberating, rejuvenating. It feels a little bit naughty, like getting away with something.

 It’s easy to make wrong decisions in the moment when you don’t have firm rules in place.
 Mine were:

-- Never let the gas tank go below 1/2 west of the Mississippi or 1/4 east.
+- Never let the gas tank go below 1/2 west of the Mississippi or 1/4 in the east.

 - No hiking alone in large parks.
 Marked trails in small parks were okay.